Hevia/KnowledgeBytes/README.md

-# KnowledgeBytes
-ShellHacks 2019
+# KnowledgeBytes - ShellHacks 2019

-Open source educational platform to learn anything!
+KnowledgeBytes is an open-source educational platform to learn anything!

 ### Team:
 * Anthony Hevia